lyrall/lyrall.github.io/psuite/bpl-guide.md

 ### Show File Extensions

-By default, Windows' File Explorer does not show users the file extensions of files.
+By default, Windows' File Explorer does not display file extensions.
 To enable this:

-1. Open File Explorer
+1. Open File Explorer.
 2. Click the ```View``` tab at the top.
 3. Check the box next to ```Show file extensions```.